-That’s why people use services like Crowdo – to get those backlinks without having to spend a decade doing it yourself. (slight exaggeration) If you want to know the exact procedure we follow here at Crowdo, you’re welcome to read our detailed guide to crowd marketing.
+That’s why people use services like Crowdo – to get those backlinks without having to spend a decade doing it yourself (slight exaggeration).
+If you want to know the exact procedure we follow here at Crowdo, you’re welcome to read our detailed guide on crowd marketing.

 The good old classics.
-Probably the most tried, tested, and reused link-building technique ever.
+Probably the most tried, tested, and reused link-building method ever.

 There is a good reason why SEO specials turn to guest posting.

 Having a link from a relevant and high-authority blog gives a really nice boost to your SERP ranking, as well as indirect benefits like increased website traffic and sales.

 Similarly to crowd marketing, when your link is placed in a place that captures your target audience – you can expect that people will get interested and check out your website.